 One stewardess said:

-'Ok it was great if you were a single woman - which we all were, I had a boyfriend and he didn't like me going to America so often for a week.
+'Ok it was great if you were a single woman - which we all were, but I had a boyfriend and he didn't like me going to America every so often for a week.
 I missed him as well to be honest.
 The week away, would just be lounging round the pool and going to clubs at night-time.
 I would go shopping during the day, picking up things for friends and family, that were a lot cheaper than at home.
 We didn't have mobile phones, and so keeping in touch was impossible without a lot of expense.
-We didn't always work with the same crew either, so it was like being on holiday with straners for a week.
+We didn't always work with the same crew either, so it was like being on holiday with strangers for a week.
 Most of the girls were great.
 Some of them had their hearts set on catching a husband from the the flight deck!
 There were romances too.
 Pilots were allowed to be married and they were away from their wives - it was inevitable really.
 I returned one day and my boyfriend was waiting with flowers and an engagement ring.
 I accepted his proposal.
 We set the date and I handed in my notice.
 Stewardesses could not be married then, so I returned to nursing.
 It was a really special time in my life that I will never forget.
 More so than the marriage, which sadly only lasted five years.'

 Dan-Air's chairman said after just eight years of using the 707s, that they had been 'unsuccessful'.
 The affinity flights had also been a problem - many of the UK airlines had not stuck to the rules entirely.
-Transatlantic air travel was stricltly controlled.
+Transatlantic air travel was strictly controlled.
 The flights were a way of getting affinity groups to America on flights that were significantly cheaper than scheduled services.
-Soon after travel agents began started selling the seats, they began encouraging peope to set up groups that would qualify them to travel.
+Soon after travel agents began started selling the seats, they began encouraging people to set up groups that would qualify them to travel.
 'Bird Watching Groups' quickly sprung up all over the UK, and people were found not to be members of these groups at all.
 Despite the rules saying that people had to be members of such a group for three months, and have a specific reason to travel to the USA.
 Nevertheless Dan-Air obtained several Boeing 707 aircraft and alongside those flights they were put to use on round the World charters for a German Tour firm as well as flying several high density charters in Europe.

-It was not only IT passengers who chartered Dan-Air aircraft.
+It was not only Tour Operators who chartered Dan-Air aircraft.
 When the Ted Heath Government required the then Foreign Secretary, Alec Douglas Home to visit the Far East he and his party travelled on board a Dan-Air Comet.
 Paul McCartney and Mick Jagger have both chartered Dan-Air Comets.
 The company even carried the press corp that Accompanied Queen Elizabeth on one of her foreign tours flew on board a Boeing 727.
 In 1992 the Liberal Democrat leader Paddy Ashdown used a Hawker Siddeley 748 for his election tour.
 The Engineering division could quickly alter the cabin interior to cater for any demands the charterer had.
 As can be seen on the HS 748 picture, even the titles of the aircraft could be changed.
-In this case - 'Liberal Democrats' replaced the 'Dan-Air London'.
+In this case - 'Liberal Democrats' replaced the 'Dan-Air London' titles.
 The airline's famous compass and flag emblem was replaced with the Lib Dem's own logo.
 The staff at the paint shop could arrange that quickly too!
 Superb ground handling was carried out by Gatwick Handling, a company that Dan-Air had a 50% share in, along with Laker Airways.

 Above The Liberal Democrats chartered a company 748 for the 1992.
 Alec Douglas Home boaring the Comet.

-Without vertical integration from a Tour Operator Dan-Air were at a considerable disadvantage on the market.
-Naturally, Thomson would wish to use its own airline, Britannia, where it could.
-Monarch, similarly with Cosmos and Air Europe with Intasun.
 Dan-Air did have Tour Operators that would charter entire aircraft out for entire seasons.
 The large Tour Operators who did have an 'in house' airline often did not have a fleet large enough to carry out their entire programme.
-This would require them to charter aircraft from airlines like Dan-Air.
-Britannia was aed in Luton, as was Monarch.
-Naturally, the vast bulk of their Luton flights would be flown by them.
-Dan-Air had the fleet size to be able to base aircraft permanently at larger airports, and to position aircraft at secondary airports for more random charters that might only see a couple of fllights a week.
-No other airline in the UK had this capability.
-Thomson's, however, would seldom use Dan-Air for any of their flights.
+This would require them to charter aircraft from airlines like Dan-Air, who had the fleet size to be able to base aircraft permanently at several airports.
+The airline had the flexibility and skills to position aircraft at secondary airports for more random charters that might only see a couple of flights a week.
+A system of 'W' shaped flights would see an aircraft leave, for example, Manchester to Malta, then return to Leeds/Bradford.
+The aircraft would return to Malta and then back to Manchester.
+Very few airlines had the aircraft numbers to operate such flights.
+The vast majority of Tour Operators used Dan-Air.
+However the largest of them all, Thomson's, would seldom use Dan-Air.
+In the 1980s Thomsons did work with Dan-Air on their newly launched Paris Brochure.

 Against this backdrop of steeply rising jet fuel prices, it became more and more difficult to offer Intasun the rates at which it was prepared to contract its business to Dan-Air.
 This meant that profits were eaten away with their higher costs.
 Late night and early morning flights that had catering provided now began to cost the Dan-Air more than a normal day time flight as caterers had to work outside normal hours.
 The caterers started to charge extra for that service.

-Hot meals were provided on Boeing 727 and Boeing 737 Aircraft. the BAC 1-11 and HS 748 did not have ovens in the galley.
-Passengers would be provided with sandwches and salads.
+Hot meals were provided on Boeing 727 and Boeing 737 Aircraft.
+The BAC 1-11 and HS 748 did not have ovens in the galley.
+Passengers would be provided with sandwiches and salads.
 In the 1980s, as standards improved, it had become usual to offer passengers hot breakfasts on morning flights, especially on scheduled services, which the two types were extensively used for.
 To get around this, vacuum sealed containers were brought on board the aircraft with hot meals inside.
 These boxes could keep food hot for up to three hours.
 They would be used on charter flights where a Tour Operator specifically asked for hot meals.

 A Boeing 727 in 1979.